A list of sectors walking out today - from NHS staff to Scottish airport workers

 Advertisement

-The GMB Union has said more than 10,000 of its members, including paramedics, emergency care assistants, call handlers and other staff, will walk out on 20 February.
-It confirmed additional strikes on 6 and 20 March.
+More than half od Wales’ ambulabce workers have gone on strike in a dispute over pay and working conditions as Unite members walking out on 21 and 22 February.

+Unite General Secretary, Sharon Graham, said: “I have visited Ambulance Service picket lines in Wales today and our members are telling me loud and clear that the new pay offer from Welsh Government is not acceptable.
+Unite is therefore escalating its industrial action”.
+“Without a decent consolidated pay rise, the staffing exodus afflicting NHS Wales will continue, and so will the current crisis”.

-Workers part of the Unite union will walk out to, and have announced further dates for February.
+Workers part of the Unite union in England have announced further strike dates for February.
 These are:

 - Wednesday 22 February